Hazmi0a/TAM_ASSESSMENT/README.md

 if you'd like to view the whole process of creating those please find the project link below. in this project also you will find full CI/CD pipline setup to be deployed to Microsoft Azure.

+P.S.
+update is not working currently due to time constraint..

 Project link: https://dev.azure.com/alhazmiabdullah/Cmds
 Frontend : React with Redux using Typescript
 Backend: .NET, with authorization and authenication.